 During the week, there won’t be more than a few dozen other tourists, and going for a hike and sitting by the shore is enjoyable.

 The lakes are located between 1700 m and 2500 m altitude.
 Outside the 4 summer months, the weather is cold.
 Weekend crowds will have disappeared, but wear something extra.
+Tours are available from May to October, accommodation will be harder to find outside of these months.

 In September, the weather is still nice but the kids went back to school, so it’s less busy.
 Probably the best month if you still plan to go in the weekend, especially since the trees will have donned their autumn colours.